Find Grad Schools

 759 Yearly Graduations

 University of Florida is the 19th most popular school in the nation for students seeking a master's degree in business administration.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 759 people received their master's degree in business administration from UF.
-Of these students, 46% were women and 35% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 759 people received their master's degree in business administration from UF.
+Of these students, 47% were women and 37% were members of underrepresented racial-ethnic groups.

 #20